spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas.md

     </InfoBox>

-5. The installer installs one machine (non-HA) or three machines (HA) from your MAAS cluster to build a new cluster that will host the PCG.
+5. The installer installs one machine (for non-HA) or three machines (for HA) from your MAAS cluster to build a new cluster that will host the PCG.

-The Private Cloud Gateway (PCG) that you install in a MAAS cloud using a local installer facilitates communication between Palette and MAAS.
+The PCG you install in a MAAS cloud using a local installer facilitates communication between Palette and MAAS.
 This is necessary because the MAAS control plane is typically not exposed directly to the internet.

 # Resources